mpdairy/posh/README.md

 #### pull-tx

-You can use `?` symbols from the datom match as vars in the pull pattern or for the entity id.

 In the example below, `?p` and `?attr` are set in the datom match and are used to pull info about the person who has most recently changed an attribute.